wrightdylan/advent-of-code-2023/README.md

 5. It turns out functions work as intended when all branches are actually different. :man_facepalming:
 6. That's enough of a hiatus between days 9 and 10.
 7. I've got something similar to day 11 involving [star clusters](https://github.com/wrightdylan/cncalc).
+8. Day 12 required learning more about non-deterministic finite automata and powerset construction.
+There is an excellent series by Neso Academy on YouTube called Theory of Computation & Automata Theory.